bifravst/bifravst/docs/devices/FlashingCertificate.rst

       LTE Link Monitor Certificate Manager

 #.
-Drag and Drop the JSON file into the Certificate Manager window or select the JSON file using the :guilabel:`Load from JSON` option.
+Drag and drop the JSON file into the *Certificate Manager* window or select the JSON file using the :guilabel:`Load from JSON` option.

    .. note::